Exploding Pressure Cookers Recalled, Sued for Severe Burns

-Lawsuits have been filed against pressure cooker manufacturers claiming defective products and severe burn injuries.
+Lawsuits have been filed against pressure cooker manufacturers claiming severe burn injuries caused by defective products.
 Some pressure cooker models have been recalled.

 Are Pressure Cookers Safe?